rajula96reddy/botathon/Submission.md

 - Send Random Messages

 #### Audience:
-The primary audience can be any one as the information bot gives is very simple and any one can understand.
-But to be specific the bot will be really come in handy for crypto currency Investors and Analysts.
+The primary audience can be anyone as the information bot gives is very simple and anyone can understand.
+But to be specific the bot will be really come in handy for cryptocurrency Investors and Analysts.

 #### Need:
 The bot fulfills many needs:
- - Learning about crypto currencies need not require talking with others and looking at different tutorials, different formats of tutorials is just a message away.
+ - Learning about cryptocurrencies need not require talking with others and looking at different tutorials, different formats of tutorials is just a message away.
- - Up-to-date information on crypto currencies need not require opening up your browser, searching and looking at different websites, it's just a message away.
+ - Up-to-date information on cryptocurrencies need not require opening up your browser, searching and looking at different websites, it's just a message away.
- - Comparing 2 crypto currencies need not require keeping track of the information of both crypto currencies, its just a message away.
+ - Comparing 2 cryptocurrencies need not require keeping track of the information of both cryptocurrencies, it is just a message away.

 #### Uniqueness:
 In a world filled with diverse data, bringing data together in a collective form is helpful in many ways.
-That is where our chat bot shines in.
-Combining knowledge and exploration into a single chat bot is rare in today's world and that's what makes our chat bot unique.
-Our chat bot provides knowledge (tutorials , funfacts) and exploration (exploring individual crypto currency, comparing 2 crypto currencies).
+That is where our chatbot shines in.
+Combining knowledge and exploration into a single chatbot is rare in today's world and that's what makes our chatbot unique.
+Our chat bot provides knowledge (tutorials, fun facts) and exploration (exploring individual cryptocurrency, comparing 2 cryptocurrencies).

 ## Team/Individual Name:
 Pericherla Seetarama Raju and Rajula Vineet Reddy